illusiaDecafish/bootselBoot/README.md

 ## On a Raspberry Pi as a host

 Install pico-sdk with TinyUSB module.
+It is a standard procedure how to use Raspberry Pi for a host computer to Pi Pico board.

 ```
 $ git clone -b master https://github.com/raspberrypi/pico-sdk.git